project-ncl/generic-http-proxy/README.md

-# PNC Generic Proxy Service
+# PNC Generic HTTP Proxy

 A high-performance HTTP proxy service built on Quarkus that tracks and records external resource accesses during builds for non-Maven, non-NPM files.
-The service automatically creates Indy remote repositories based on external URLs and ensures all external dependencies are properly tracked and cached, preventing loss of build dependency information.
+The service automatically creates Artifactory remote repositories based on external URLs and ensures all external dependencies are properly tracked and cached, preventing loss of build dependency information.

 ## Architecture